-Seattle, San Francisco, Denver, Chicago, New York, Boston, Atlanta, and Orlando are all major U.S. cities whose public transportation systems allow pet dogs on their buses, trains, and subways.
+Seattle, San Francisco, Denver, Chicago, New York, Boston, Atlanta, and Orlando are all major U.S. cities that allow dogs on buses, trains, or subways.
 Here are the rules for each of these major cities:

 - Boston: Small dogs can ride the T Subway System as long as they are in a carrier.
 During non-peak hours, larger dogs on leashes can ride as well.

-- Chicago: Dogs riding on any form of the Chicago Transit Authority (CTA) must be in a carrier and cannot take up their own seat.
+- Chicago: Dogs riding the Chicago Transit Authority (CTA) must be in a carrier and cannot take up their own seat.

-- New York City: Small dogs are welcome to ride the MTA subway, bus, and commuter rail system as long as they are in a bag or crate.
+- New York City: Small dogs can ride the MTA subway, bus, and commuter rail system in a bag or crate.

 - San Francisco: The MUNI allows any type and size of dog to ride on its trolleys, rail cars, and cable cars when it is not peak-hours.

 - Atlanta: Dogs in a crate or carrier that can fit on your lap are allowed on Atlanta’s Rapid Transit Authority.